 was just fine.

-Here our readers have shared their specific problems and asked and received help.
+Our readers have shared their specific problems and asked and received help.
 You'll find those just below.

-Now let's see what our readers are asking...
+Now let's hear what our readers have to say...

 Free motion quilting: My needles are breakingby Donna